此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 Over the past half a century, the powers of the European Parliament (EP) have continued to expand, and thus, the parliament has become an important aspect of Taiwan-EU relations.
 At present, the European Parliament supports a range of measures promoting friendly relations between Taiwan and the EU, including by facilitating exchanges and visits between the respective parliaments, supporting Taiwan’s meaningful participation in international organizations and enhancing Taiwan-EU economic and trade relations.

-After Taiwan successfully held its general election on 13 January 2024, over 25 members of the European Parliament publicly expressed their congratulations to Taiwan as well as appraised Taiwan as Asia’s beacon of democracy and democratic role model of the world.
+After Taiwan successfully held its general election on 13 January 2024, Michael Gahler, Chair of the European Taiwan Friendship Group, together with two other Vice Chairs, released their congratulations statement to Taiwan at the first place, as well as over 25 members of the European Parliament publicly expressing their congratulations to Taiwan as well as appraised Taiwan as Asia’s beacon of democracy and democratic role model of the world.
 Furthermore, the Taipei Representative Office in the EU and Belgium, along with several members of the European Parliament jointly organized a conference at the European Parliament on the “2024 Taiwan Election and its implications for the Defence of Democracy” on 31 January 2024.

 Taiwan - EU Scientific and Research Cooperation